Glamponikou/PF-ReGen-React/react-patterns/presentation/presentation.md

 (./src/examples/HoC/exercise/UserCard.js)

-- create a HoC "withUser()"
+1. create a HoC "withUser()"
-- keep the same functionality
+2. keep the same functionality
-- the HοC will fetch the user data and pass them to the "enhanced" component as props
+3. the HοC will fetch the user data and pass them to the "enhanced" component as props
-- make the "Card" component stateless
+4. make the "UserCard" component stateless
-- Use it as: <Card title="My card" />
+5. Use it as: <UserCard title="My card" />

 ---